-The Federal Housing Administration (FHA) was established in 1934 to improve housing standards and conditions and to supply an adequate home financing system through insurance of mortgages.
+The Federal Housing Administration, (FHA) was established in 1934 to improve housing standards and conditions and to supply an adequate home financing system through insurance mortgages.
 Families that would preferably be excluded from the housing market were finally in a position to shop for the homes of their dreams under this program.

 FHA Loans vs. Typical Home Loans